 - Moisten dry materials as they are added and as needed so that the compost feels like a wrung-out sponge that holds its shape without water dripping out of when squeezing.

 - When adding new green materials, especially food waste, bury it under 10 inches of compost to prevent pests.

 - Turn or agitate the pile at least every other week to circulate oxygen.
 The more frequently the pile is turned the faster it will break down.

 - When the material is dark and rich in color it is ready to be applied in the same manner as traditional fertilizer.
 This can take anywhere from two months to two years depending on inputs and pile conditions.

 For more in-depth information, including specific strategies and technical assistance, view the following resources.

-- USDA-NRCS provides a backyard conservation tip sheet with detailed information on setting up a composting operation and how to solve some common problems.
+- The US Environmental Protection Agency provides information on setting up a composting operation at home and how to solve some common problems.

 - The Cornell Waste Management Institute has curated detailed educational resources on multiple topics for small-scale and backyard composting.
 These resources provide more specific information on how to set up and manage a compost pile.

 - The US Composting Council has a compilation of resources for backyard compost education.